muratk5n/thirdwave/en/2021/12/eat-yourself-slim-montignac.md

 potato.
 You may be interested to know that when the potato was brought back from the New World by explorers in 540, the French firmly rejected it, considering this root vegetable fit only for pigs.
-They thought it so unpleasant they refused to eat it, unlike some “northern” European peoples, such as the Germans, the Scandinavians and the Irish, who took to it readily.
-It has to be said that some of these people had relatively little choice, often having not much else to eat.
-For two centuries the French continued to pour corn on the ”pig root".
+They thought it so unpleasant they refused to eat it..
+For two centuries the French continued to pour corn on the "pig root".
 It was not until 1789, when Larmentier published his Treatise on the cultivation and uses of the potato, that people in France finally came round to eating it.
 The famine that was raging at the time was an additional incentive.
 It was later discovered that the potato is rich in vitamins and minerals, though it loses most of these when it is cooked and, especially, when it is peeled.
 Recent tests have shown that the potato releases a very large quantity of glucose into the system.

+Bad Carbohydrates: These are all the carbohydrates whose absorption leads to a large rise in blood glucose.
+This applies to table sugar in whatever form (on its own or combined with other food stuffs, as in cakes).
+The classification also covers all processed carbohydrates, such as white flour and white rice, and also alcohol (particularly spirits), as well as potatoes and corn (maize).